Papyrus-doc-ai/papyrus-obsidian/README.md

 [Generate an api key in OpenAI](https://platform.openai.com/api-keys).
 Set the field `OpenAI Key` in the settings of the plugin with the generated key.

 Select the target Model and hit `Save Settings`.
-You're ready to go
+You're ready to go!

 ### Split Screen Editor